Speech-Language Pathology - Continuing Education

 Click here to download a registration form to register by phone, by mail, by fax or in-person.
 Confirmation of your registration will be sent to you upon receipt of your registration.

 A full refund will be granted as long as you contact us one week prior to the start of each program.
 However, substitutions can be made until the day of the program at no charge.

 Brochure and Mailing List

 Click here to download a conference brochure.
 A conference brochure will be mailed out in late August, 2018 to people on our mailing list.
 To be placed on our mailing list, call Cindy Thomas at 516.323.3554 or email email@example.com.

 If you should have any questions concerning registration or the program, call 516.323.3554 or email firstname.lastname@example.org.

-Molloy's Speech-Language Pathology Department continues to offer a comprehensive undergraduate program in Speech-Language Pathology/Audiology and an M.S. in Speech-Language Pathology.
-The Master's program in Speech-Language Pathology at Molloy College is a Candidate for Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
+Molloy's Communication Sciences and Disorders Department continues to offer a comprehensive undergraduate program in Speech-Language Pathology/Audiology and also offers an M.S. in Speech-Language Pathology.
+The M.S. program in speech-language pathology at Molloy College is accredited by the Council on Academic Accreditation in audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
 Additionally, our Speech, Language and Hearing Center is located off campus in a new facility and continues to serve the community by providing an array of evaluation and treatment services.

-The Speech, Language and Hearing Center is now located at 30 Hempstead Avenue, Rockville Centre and continues to serve the community by providing an array of evaluation and treatment services.
+The Speech, Language and Hearing Center is located at 30 Hempstead Avenue, Rockville Centre and continues to serve the community by providing an array of evaluation and treatment services.